Summit Health’s Cancer Survivorship Program

 More than 10 million cancer survivors live in the United States today and 3 out of 4 families will help care for a family member with cancer.
 The cancer journey continues even after you finish treatment and finding support to help you through is important.

-In Summit Medical Group’s Cancer Survivorship Program our Nurse Practitioner provides follow-up care for patients who have been treated for cancer and will work closely with your doctor(s) who have treated you to help manage your life after cancer.
+In Summit Health’s Cancer Survivorship Program our Nurse Practitioner provides follow-up care for patients who have been treated for cancer and will work closely with your doctor(s) who have treated you to help manage your life after cancer.

 You will see the Nurse Practitioner in our clinic where they will: